How to Make Perfect Hard Boiled Eggs!

 - Use your Instant Pot to make the Best Potato Salad!

-- Make Some Avocado Egg Tuna Sandwiches for a quick and easy lunch.
+- Make some Avocado Egg Tuna Sandwiches for a quick and easy lunch.

 - Use them to make Ham Salad – this is a great way to use up all those leftover decorated eggs and ham at Easter!